ronpearl/videojs5-social-share-button/README.md

 The method accepts variables for the player Object, link that you want to share, and a title that will go along with the share.

+Add this method to your project and have fun!

 ## Licensing
 Provided as is.
 Use as you wish.